kalarp/Analytics-in-Technical-Writing/docs/hemingway.md

 * Synonym suggestions to enrich your writing.
 * Tone and style adjustments to suit different audiences.

-## How To Analyse Your Text Using the Hemingway Editor
+## How to Analyse Your Text Using the Hemingway Editor

 1. Go to the [**Hemingway Editor**](https://hemingwayapp.com/) website.
 2. On your first visit, you will see a sample welcome text demonstrating the main features in action.
 You can remove the example and insert or write your own text.